 27 Jun Efficiency Ratings: What They Are, and How You Can Save Money Over the Long Term

-Summer is here and for many homeowners, energy costs will soar.
+Summer is here, and for many homeowners, energy costs will soar.
 Even in Michigan, temperatures can get uncomfortable on occasion.
 While your heating/cooling system is one of the biggest users of energy in your home, you can save money by choosing appliances that are energy-efficient.
-If you’re not familiar with efficiency ratings, here’s a quick explanation of what they are, and how you can use them to your advantage, saving a substantial amount of money over time.
+If you are not familiar with efficiency ratings, here’s a quick explanation of what they are, and how you can use them to your advantage, saving a substantial amount of money over time.

 Efficiency ratings are simply a measure of an appliance’s energy efficiency and how much energy it consumes to operate.
-These ratings can generally be found on refrigerators, microwaves, water heaters, clothes washers and dryers, dishwashers and HVAC systems.
+These ratings can be found on refrigerators, microwaves, water heaters, clothes washers and dryers, dishwashers and HVAC systems.
 The U.S. Department of Energy requires that all major home appliances meet energy conservation standards, but the fact is many go beyond these requirements and offer exceptional efficiency, costing you less to operate.
-Other than your heating/cooling system, these appliances are typically responsible for approximately 20% of your energy consumption, so you can see why it’s important to choose those that have high efficiency ratings.
+Other than your heating/cooling system, these appliances are typically responsible for approximately 20% of your energy consumption, so you can see why it is important to choose those that have high-efficiency ratings.

-How can you be sure you’re buying appliances that are energy efficient?
+How can you be sure you are buying appliances that are energy efficient?